AngleProtocol/angle-docs/guides/app-guides/ANGLE/lock.md

 Before locking ANGLE, make sure you read all the details about veANGLE and locking [here](../../governance/veANGLE/).
 Remember that the veANGLE tokens you'll get are non-transferable (you won't be able to sell it) and that you will not be able to get back your ANGLE tokens during the period for which you have locked them.

-If you are new to DeFi, you may also want to check out [this onboarding guide](../newbie.md).
-Most important thing to have in mind is that to get veANGLE, you need ANGLE in your wallet as well as ETH to pay for the Ethereum network transaction fees.

 {% hint style="info" %}
 You can get ANGLE tokens by buying them from any other crypto-asset on [this page](https://app.angle.money/buy) of the app.
 {% endhint %}